wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 * Display Instagram images in a sidebar, post, or page
 * Multiple styles to allow for customization
-* Fancybox/lighbox feature for interactive slideshow
+* Lighbox feature for interactive slideshow (Fancybox, prettyBox, or ColorBox)
 * Simple instructions
 * Widget & shortcode options
 * Feed caching/storage for improved page loading